solid-contrib/gitter-solid/README.md

  ## Syntax

- The descriptin of command, room, and optionalPodURI, are shown below as parameters to the command line.
+ The description of command, room, and optionalPodURI, are shown below as parameters to the command line.
 You may also simply type **node gitter-solid** and let the script prompt you for the command, room, and URI.

  The syntax of a command line takes two parameters, a command and a room.